AngeloGaeta1990/Password_generator/README.md

             when assigning letter to password length

     ```
-    **Solution**: In the `edit_password_default function`, the `password` variable is defined outside the `while` loop, which means the variable is generated even if validation criteria are not met.
-To resolve the issue, add an `if` statement to generate a password only if the validation criteria are met.
-This ensures that the `password` variable is only assigned a value when the criteria are satisfied.
+    **Solution**:  In the `edit_password_default function`, the `password` variable is defined outside the `while` loop.
+Therefore, the algorithm generates it, even if there is no validation.
+To resolve the issue, the developer added an `if` statement to create a password only when there is a validation.
+The latter ensures that the `password` variable is only assigned a value when the criteria are satisfied.
-1. **Issue**: Prints on terminal were separated by too much space.
+1. **Issue**: There was too much space separating terminal prints.
 **Solution**: The issue was caused by using a backslash \ to separate long strings, resulting in extra space.
-To resolve the issue, you can either use a new f"" string or close and start a new string to avoid extra spaces, for example:
+To resolve it, you can either use a new f"" or close and start a new "", for example:
     ```
     print("My very"
             " long string")
     ```
 1. **Issue**:  There was an infinite loop in the `generate_password function`.
-A while loop was used within the `else` statement to wait until the user's answer was either `yes` or `no` before generating or using a password.
+The developer implemented a while loop within the `else` statement to wait until the user's answer was either `yes` or `no` before generating or using a password.
 However, even if the user entered `yes` or `no`, the loop continued to repeat.
 **Solution**: Replace the following condition:
     ```
     while (user_decision != "yes" or user_decision != "y" or